tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 | `buyerPassword` | Registered B2B Buyer User's password. | User supplied. |
 | `buyerAccountName` | Name of the Account used to look up the Accoujnt Id which is tied to the Buyer User. | User supplied.
 Example: `United Coffee Bean Corp` |

-Consult the course documentation for additional details.
+Consult the curriculum and course documentation for additional details.